gonnavis/co-share/examples/content/request.md

+# Request Example

+You can request the addition of "Variable 1" and "Variable 2".
+The library supports the request and response paradigm and uses it internally for subscribing to a **Store**.

 **For demonstration purposes, there is a 50% chance of dropping the request for the calculation.**
 **If a request fails, the system will try to send another request after a one second delay.**

-# Request Example Source Code
+# Source Code

 [`request.ts`](https://github.com/cocoss-org/co-share/blob/master/examples/stores/request.ts)